 However, if your loan contract doesn’t have these provisions, you may be able to use the funds to pay off some or all of your student loans.
 You’ll then need to repay your personal loan based on your new loan terms.

 4 benefits of using a personal loan to pay off your student debt

 Many of the potential benefits borrowers could reap by using a personal loan to pay off student loan can be achieved by using any type of lower-rate loan to pay off your student loans.
-If you do decide to use the personal loan option, compare your rates and terms from multiple lenders to ensure you get the best deal.
+If you do decide to use the personal loan option, compare your rates and terms from multiple lenders to ensure you get your best deal.